purescript/purescript/prelude/README.md

 print :: forall a r.
 (Show a) => a -> Eff (trace :: Trace | r) Unit
 ```

+Write a value to the console, using its `Show` instance to produce a `String`.

 ## Module Control.Monad.ST